tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-docker.md

 For this tutorial, you'll need to have already have installed Docker as shown here: <https://docs.docker.com/engine/install>

+> **🚨 CRITICAL: DAL Node Mandatory**
+>
+> Running a DAL (Data Availability Layer) node is now **mandatory** for baking on the Tezos network.
+The Docker container includes DAL support, but you must ensure it's properly configured.
+See [Baking with DAL](/tezbake/tutorials/baking-with-dal/) for details.

 ---

 ## Pull and Execute the TezBake Docker Image